From the Shallow to the Deep ~ A Short Story by Allen Kopp

 “And it must be presentable.”

-“Well, you don’t want your balls or your ass hanging out, now, do you?”
-Boss said.
+“Well, you don’t want your manly parts hanging out, now, do you?”

 “Is there any one of you who doesn’t firmly believe in his heart that he is a champion?”

 Nelson Hess took a deep breath and when he exhaled his breath was shaky.
 He wanted to raise his hand and dismiss himself, say he was having chest pains or had had a sudden premonition of the end of the world, but the time was past for such a move.
 Everybody would laugh at him and Boss would deliberately embarrass him.

 “Now, at the end of your eight weeks,” Boss continued, “you will take a final exam.”